9 Dresser Alternatives for Small Spaces

 Beds with drawers are an excellent replacement for dressers, allowing you to maximize the limited space in your room.

 Platform beds with integrated drawers may cost more than a simple bedframe, given their additional features.
-Instead of platform beds, you can utilize the space under your bed by buying under-your-bed storage.
+Instead of platform beds, go for a higher wooden bed frame so you can maximize the storage space underneath it.

 Plastic bins or baskets low enough to fit under your bed make the perfect under-the-bed storage.
 They provide the needed space for your clothes and add more floor space to your room, which you can use for other things.
 A pro tip is to buy under-bed storage with casters or add DIY casters to your available storage to make it easier to roll out under the bed.